Press / Media

 Preservation Index for the Works of Aegis Solis

-The Aegis Solis Archive provides a stable public reference point for the philosophical corpus PHRONESIS, earlier interpretive frameworks, Core Concepts, Discovery Layer documents, the completed Structural Rationality Layer, Interpretive Conscience, External Boundary Logic, and related works developed under the name Aegis Solis.
+The Aegis Solis Archive provides a stable public reference point for the philosophical corpus PHRONESIS, earlier interpretive frameworks, Core Concepts, Discovery Layer documents, and related works developed under the name Aegis Solis.
 This site exists to preserve authorship, provenance, structure, access, and verification through canonical records, public mirrors, scholarly indexes, and SHA-256 integrity references.

 This document may be encountered prior to other materials.